gracelang/language/spec.md

 Methods may contain one or more **`return`** statements.
-If a `return e` statement is executed, the method terminates with the value of the expression `e`, while a `return` statement with no expression returns `done`.
+If a `return e` statement is executed, the method terminates with the value of the expression `e`, while a `return` statement with no expression is equivalent to `return done`.
 If execution reaches the end of the method body without executing a `return`, the method terminates and returns the value of the last expression evaluated.
 An empty method body returns `done`.